terramate-io/terramate-docs/how-to/change-detection/stack-triggers.md

 product: cli
 outline: [2, 4]
 ---

+# Fix failed deployments or reconcile drift by rerunning stacks with Terramate Triggers

 Stack Triggers let you explicitly control Terramate Change Detection by marking stacks as changed even when the stack’s code did not change.

 A trigger marks a stack as changed even though no direct or indirect code changes have been made to it.